mit-pdos/sigmaos/cpython3.11/Doc/extending/extending.rst

 is forgotten but :c:func:`free` is not called for it, the memory it occupies cannot be reused until the program terminates.
 This is called a :dfn:`memory leak`.
-On the other hand, if a program calls :c:func:`free` for a block and then continues to use the block, it creates a conflict with reuse of the block through another :c:func:`malloc` call.
+On the other hand, if a program calls :c:func:`free` for a block and then continues to use the block, it creates a conflict with re-use of the block through another :c:func:`malloc` call.
 This is called :dfn:`using freed memory`.
 It has the same bad consequences as referencing uninitialized data --- core dumps, wrong results, mysterious crashes.